Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Metal Mixing and Comparison to Observations of Metal Poor Stars

 \subsection{Starforming gas and comparison to observations}

-Motivated by the results presented in the previous Section, we examine the spread of [Mg/H] as a function of the mean [Fe/H] predicted by our models and compare it to the spread of stellar abundances seen for metal-poor halo stars.
-Our framework does not self-consistently include star formation so, in order to make a meaningful comparison we consider the cold gas within the disk that is the most likely to form stars.
-We impose a temperature threshold of $T \leq 10^{4}{K}$, associated with the cooling function temperature floor, and a density threshold of $\rho \gtrsim (\rho_0/4)$.
-At each simulation output we calculate the mass-weighted distributions of [Fe/H] and [Mg/H] in the gas that fulfils both of these requirements. \footnote{We note that this gives a slightly different mean abundance than what is considered in the previous Sections where all the gas, not only the cold component, is used for the calculation.}
+Motivated by the results presented in the previous section, we examine the spread of [Mg/Fe] as a function of $\langle [\text{Fe}/\text{H}]\rangle$ predicted by our models, under the assumption of intrinsic yield variations.
+This allows us to directly compare our models to observations, given that we have two independent tracers of metal mixing.
+One being the spread in [Mg/Fe], which is set at the onset by the assumed SN-to-SN yield variance and is then subsequently smoothed out by turbulent diffusion, and the other one being the average $\langle [\text{Fe}/\text{H}]\rangle$, whose evolution is driven by metal injection and turbulent diffusion. \\ Our framework does not self-consistently incorporate star formation so, in order to make a meaningful comparison, we consider the cold gas within the disk that is the most likely to form stars.
+We impose a temperature threshold of $T \leq 10^{4}\,{K}$, associated with the cooling function temperature floor, and a density threshold of $\rho \gtrsim (\rho_0/4)$.
+At each simulation output we calculate the mass-weighted distributions of [Fe/H] and [Mg/Fe] in the gas that fulfills both of these requirements.\footnote{We note that this leads to a slightly different mean abundance than what is considered in the previous Sections where all the gas, not only the cold component, is used for the calculation.}